5 James Bond filming locations to visit in France

 - 10 5 festive French properties: Cute Cottages for sale in France

 Motorcycle chases don't come better than this!
 In 1983's Never Say Never Again, Bond finds himself engaged in a thrilling motorcycle chase around the French Riviera with Fatima Blush, another sinister SPECTRE operative.
 Astride his Q-branch motorbike, Sean Connery expertly weaves around the narrow but beautiful streets of Villefranche-sur-Mer, as well as the colourful nearby town of Menton.

 Château de Vaux-le-Vicomte , Maincy, Maine-et-Loire - as seen in Moonraker

 This château, located south-east of Paris, stars as the ostentatious Californian residence of the nefarious Hugo Drax in Moonraker.
 Roger Moore flies over the beautiful, André le Notre designed gardens in his helicopter before landing almost outside the château's front door.
 Talk about making an entrance!

 Yes, yet another French château turned Bond villain lair!
-The famous Château de Chantilly stands in as the home of evil Max Zorin in A View to Kill.
+The famous Château de Chantilly stands in as the home of evil Max Zorin in A View to a Kill.
 Bond (Roger Moore) visits Zorin's home with racehorse trainer and uncover MI6 operative Sir Godfrey Tibbett for a horse sale.

-The sky-high setting of the Eiffel Tower's restaurant is a fittingly dramatic setting for one of the most dramatic scenes in A View to Kill.
+The sky-high setting of the Eiffel Tower's restaurant is a fittingly dramatic setting for one of the most dramatic scenes in A View to a Kill.
 Bond meets French private detective, the amusingly-named Achille Aubergine, in the Tower for dinner, but the latter is assassinated by Max Zorin's bodyguard.

 Liked this article?
 You might also like...